 - Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop.
-You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls.

-- Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
-Try also to ride as slowly as possible and in a standing position to get a better feeling for the vehicle. - Do not make any offroad trips that over-stress your ability and experience. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in.
+You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls - Adjust the basic position of clutch lever. (\ p.
+133) - Adjust the basic position of handbrake lever. (\ p.
+80) - Adjust the basic position of the footbrake lever.
+4 (\ p.
+89) - Get used to handling the vehicle on a car park before making a longer trip.
+Try also to ride as slowly as possible and in a standing position to get a better feeling for the vehicle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in.